University of Auckland Faculty of Science

-The University of Auckland Faculty of Science is one of eight faculties and schools that make up the University of Auckland.
+The University of Auckland Faculty of Science (Māori: Te Whare Pūtaiao) is one of eight faculties and schools that make up the University of Auckland.

 Location

 The Faculty of Science houses several Schools, Departments and Institutes.
 These are based in various locations, including the City Campus, Newmarket Campus, Leigh Campus, Tāmaki Innovation Campus and the Grafton Campus.

 In November 2013, the Faculty of Science embarked on a NZ$200m redevelopment/expansion project on its main buildings in the City Campus.
 Following multiple delays, the state-of-the-art Science Centre was opened in July 2017.
 The Faculty of Science administration office is based on level 6 of the new Science Centre.
 In 2018, design work has begun for the potential development of a new "Gateway building" on Symonds Street to replace the Thomas Building Complex for the School of Biological Sciences.

 Divisions

 The Faculty of Science comprises the following Schools and Departments: